jinxmirror13/bilbo-bagging-hybrid/README.md

 # bilbo-bagging-hybrid

-Code to go with the paper "Real-Time Detection of Dictionary DGA Network Traffic using Deep Learning"
+Code to go with the paper "Real-Time Detection of Dictionary DGA Network Traffic using Deep Learning" (soon available in preprint on ArXiv)

 ## Paper Abstract